civol/HDLRuby/README.md

 end
 ```

 This way of inheriting can only be done with fully specialized systems though.
 For partially specialized systems, `include` must be used instead.
-For example, if `sys` specialized with only one value, can be used in generic `subsys_gen` as follows:
+For example, if `sys` is specialized with only one value, can be used in generic `subsys_gen` as follows:

 ```ruby
 system :subsys_gen do |param|